Swiss scientists are working on telescopic contact lenses that boost vision and zoom via winking.

 Huge Leap

 Tremblay was careful to stress that the device was still at the research stage, though it could eventually become a “real option” for people with AMD.
 “It’s very important and hard to strike a balance between function and the social costs of wearing any kind of bulky visual device,” he said.
-“There is a strong need for something more integrated, and a is an attractive direction.”
+“There is a strong need for something more integrated, and a contact lens is an attractive direction.”
 The contacts are made using large, rigid “scleral lenses,” unlike the soft contacts most people wear, but are nonetheless safe and comfortable, Tremblay said.
 Several precision-cut pieces of plastic, aluminum mirrors and polarizing thin films form the lens, along with biologically safe glues.
 Eye needs a steady supply of oxygen, so the scientists have worked on making the device more breathable, using tiny air channels that are approximately 0.1 millimeter wide within the lens.

 The research team, which includes the University of California, San Diego as well as experts at Paragon Vision Sciences, Innovega, Pacific Sciences and Engineering, and Rockwell Collins, described its product as “a huge leap” forward, compared to glasses already on the market for people with AMD that have mounted telescopes but tend to be bulky and awkward to use.